How To Install Tor Browser on CentOS 7

-To complete this guide, you must log in to your server as a non-root user with sudo privileges.
-To do this, you can follow our guide the Initial Server Setup with Centos 7.
+To complete this guide on install Tor browser, you must log in to your server as a non-root user with sudo privileges.
+To do this, you can follow our guide on the Initial Server Setup with CentOS 7.

 The Tor development team provides an official yum repository for the Tor browser installation.
 You can find the latest available packages by visiting rpm.torproject.org.